by Michael Imhotep, TheMichaelImhotepShow.com

 For more information on Kwanzaa and Elements of Kwanzaa please visit http://www.officialkwanzaawebsite.org.

 Michael Imhotep is a talk show host, researcher, lecturer, writer and founder of The African History Network.
-He is the host of The Michael Imhotep Show on The Empowerment Radio Network and can be heard Monday-Friday, 10pm-12midnight EST on www.TuneIn.com or the TuneIn Radio App and search for “Empowerment Radio Network”.
-Visit his website www.AfricanHistoryNetwork.com for more information about his lectures, DVDs, our history and podcasts of the show.
+He is the host of The Michael Imhotep Show on The Empowerment Radio Network and can be heard Monday-Friday, 4pm-6pm EST on www.TuneIn.com or the TuneIn Radio App and search for “Empowerment Radio Network”.
+He also hosts The African History Network Show, Sundays, 9pm-11pm EST on 910 AM The Superstation in Detroit.
+Listen around the world online at www.910AMSuperstation.com or by downloading the 910AM App to your smartphone.
+Visit www.AfricanHistoryNetwork.com for podcasts of his shows, his upcoming lectures, DVDs and more information about our history.

 You can follow him on Twitter @MichaelImhotep and his Facebook FanPage, “The African History Network”.
 He is available for interviews and lectures.
 He is a strong advocate of African Americans reclaiming their history, culture and controlling the economics, education and politics in our community.
-He is featured in the upcoming documentary, “Black Friday” which deals with African Americans controlling our $1.2 Trillion economy and creating generational wealth.
-Visit www.AfricanHistoryNetwork.com for more information.
+He is featured in the documentaries “Resurrecting Black Wall Street – The Blue Print 2016” and “Black Friday What Legacy Will You Leave” which deals with African Americans controlling our $1.2 Trillion economy and creating generational wealth.
+He is also featured in the upcoming documentary “Elementary Genocide 3: Academic Holocaust” from director Raheem Shabazz which will be released in late 2016.